BarbyKelly/project-5/README.md

 - Ensure env.py is set up properly
 - Check gitignore
-- Set DEBUG=False in settings.py
+- Set "DEBUG = 'DEVELOPMENT' in os.environ" in settings.py
 - Login to Heroku
 - Click on settings in the Menu
 - Click on Reveal Config Vars